IBM/automation-ibmcloud-infra-zos-dev/README.md

    ```
    ./setup-workspace.sh -a ocp
    ```
 4. Update **terraform.tfvars** in the `/workspace/current` directory with the appropriate values for your deployment.
-Note: The values are currently set up to separate resource groups for common services, edge, and development resources.
-These can be changed to all use the same resource group, if desired.
+Note: The values are currently set up to provision all resources in a single resource groups.
+These can be changed to all use separate resources groups for common services, network, and development resources, if desired.

 ## Terraform Apply